 Ok, just wanted to repeat again: there are lots of ways (and even philosophies) to do this team thing, several of them work, a lot of them don’t, I will just share with you want works for me.

-One thing you can help with technically is explaining where the light will come from, because it needs to be taking into account when sculpturing the face.
+One thing you can help with technically is explaining where the light will come from, because it needs to be taken into account when sculpting the face.
 For example with light from up you can’t make eyes too dark (especially if they are positioned rather deep) because you will end up having just black holes around eyes.

 You can also ask not to do certain things (like for example I don’t like artificial eye lashes that have periodic structure like this), or point out that we will have windy location if I see that the hair are very elaborate.
 But it’s HMUA’s part of the equation to decide what look will work given this limitations